nmotod/idea-drupal8-namespace-detector/README.md

 ![](docs/resources/directories.png) <!-- Remove from plugin description -->

+Registering the sources/tests folders and namespaces offers the following benefits:

+- When searching with <kbd>Find in Files...</kbd>, you can exclude or search only for test code
+- When creating a new class, the correct namespace is automatically entered
+- Namespace mismatches can be detected

-The following folders can be detected.
+The following folders can be detected:

 - Drupal core: Sources and Tests
 - Modules (core/contrib/custom): Sources and Tests